Oriented Borel-Moore homologies of toric varieties: Künneth formula and a universal coefficient theorem

-and hence the Kronecker morphism would be surjective.
-Note that this is where we require the Künneth morphism to be an isomoprhism: if we cannot say that $B_*(X \times Y) = B_*(X) \otimes_{B^*} B_*(Y)$, then we cannot define the function $\psi \otimes 1$.
+commutes.
+This would prove the surjectivity of the Kronecker morphism.
+Note that this is where we require the Künneth morphism to be an isomorphism: if we cannot say that $B_*(X \times Y) = B_*(X) \otimes_{B^*} B_*(Y)$, then we cannot define the function $\psi \otimes 1$.

 \begin{proof}[Proof of Theorem \fref{UnivCoeff}.]
 We have to verify that the axioms $C_1$-$C_4$ are satisfied for a collection of morphism defined as above.

 ($C_1$) Let $f: Y' \to Y$ be a proper morphism.
 Now we have the induced diagram